CU-SRL/docs/src/avionics/RF/RF.md

 ![xkcd1457](https://imgs.xkcd.com/comics/feedback.png)

+## Our project

+The end goal of this system is to have it fly on Spaceshot.
+Since the Karman Line is 100km from the surface, that is our required range.
+We want to stay in the ISM (Industrial, Scientific, and Medical) frequency range (902-928 MHz).
+We also can assume that we will have "line-of-sight", since the rocket will be in the air.
+The legal limit for ISM broadcasting is 1 Watt supplied to the antenna, and a maximum power transmitted from the antenna is 4W.
+Assuming a 30 dBm broadcasting intensity, and free space path loss over 100km to be ~ -130 dBm, we know the reciever has to be sensitive down to -100dBm, at least.

+Therefore, we are considering [this](https://www.sparkfun.com/products/18572) transciever module.
+More details to come soon.

+Antenna design considerations to come soon.

+Video downlink has been postponed to be a very long term goal, considering how expensive and complex a dev campaign for that would be.

 ## Resources

 Here are a list of resources that may be useful if you want to learn more about RF.